• Skip to main content

 Feteer Meshaltet translates to "a cushion-like pie" with or without stuffing.
 Served with icing sugar, cream, molasses,honey or tahini along with tea.

-Servings: 2 bread
+Servings: 2 pieces

 Author: Famidha Ashraf